mdancho84/mdancho84.github.io/_drafts/how-to-replicate-excel-s-secondary-y-axis-plot-in-r.md

 ---
 layout: post
-title: How To Replicate Excel's Secondary Y-Axis Plot In R
+title: Dual-axis plots in R (a secret ggplot2 hack)
 date: 2020-10-07T06:00:00.000+00:00
 excerpt: Your company lives off them...
 Excel files.
 Why not automate them & save some time?
 Here's an Excel File you're going to make in this tutorial from R.